nus-mmsys/QUETRA/script/README.md

 * Figure 8: Duration of buffer full for different methods
 * Figure 9: (X,Y)-plot of changes in representation versus bitrate for different throughput prediction methods

 /RPlot_script/plotCombinedBufferOcuupancy.r : Takes three event files and plot a glrah with their buffer occupancy on the same scale.
-The graph corresponds to following figure in yhe paper.
+The graph corresponds to following figure in the paper.
 * Figure 2: Example of a case where buffer occupancy in QUETRA converges to K/2.